5 Smart Choices to Make During the ‘Golden Trimester’

 • Being under 17 years old when pregnant

-Anyone over 35 by default has a high-risk pregnancy and needs high-risk pregnancy support.
+Anyone over 35 is defaulted as “high-risk” and needs certain pregnancy support.
 If you are over 40, there’s a higher chance of having miscarriages or chromosome problems like Down syndrome (Healthgrades, 2020).

 Health Conditions You Already Have: